 There is one thing I seem to be starting to understand here in Kyoto: something I’ve learned through the gardens more than through the temples and palaces.
 The construction of a nature that can be mastered by the mind so that the mind can, in turn, receive a sense of rhythm and proportion from nature: that is how one could define the intention that has led to the layout of these gardens.

 Calvino is the kind of person you want to bring around the world, with his mix of childlike curiosity and wise understanding of the abstract.3

 Collection of Sand sheds light on why things are meaningful outside of their purpose.
 Accompany it with Dani Shapiro’s navigation of personal objects in Still Writing or Penelope Lively’s remembered things that were the foundation of her memoirs.

-Calvino’s writing would also make a superb companion to Jun’ichiro Tanizaki’s In Praise of Shadows, a treatise on how to see beauty differently.
+Calvino’s writing would also make a superb companion to Jun’ichiro Tanizaki’s In Praise of Shadows, a treatise on how to see beauty differently and how some shape of beauty moves away the pall, lifts our chin to the spectral infinite.